buoncubi/arch_skeleton/README.md

 ## Launching the Software

-This software has been based on ROS Kinetic, and it has been developed with this Docker-based [environment](https://hub.docker.com/repository/docker/carms84/exproblab), which already provides the required dependencies listed above.
+This software has been based on ROS Noetic, and it has been developed with this Docker-based [environment](https://hub.docker.com/repository/docker/carms84/exproblab), which already provides the required dependencies listed above.